aldonline/syncify/README.md

 ```

-But any normal programmer can come up with the real answer:
+But any normal programmer can come up with a working answer:

 ```javascript
 function getFullNameAsync( id, callback ){